 Hire a Pest Control Company

 For the occasional mouse or two, set traps.
 But if you have a persistent problem with rodents and insects, you may want to place your home under a pest control contract.

 After an initial treatment, pest control technicians return on a regular basis.
-Pest control contracts are also important to have in place if you intend to sell your home, as they are typically a condition of sale.
+Pest control contracts are also important to have in place if you intend to sell your home, as they can often be a condition of sale.

 Clean Any Iron Ochre